Top blog articles

 10. Know the hazards of unfinished areas

 The unfinished areas of the house will have sharp edges and corners, waste all around the floor, chances of loose plaster and other fittings and what not!
 What are your plans for those areas?
 You need to know the hazards of unfinished areas to avoid leaving them like that.
+One of the most common for home renovations are fall hazards such as unprotected openings in floors and roofs.
+That’s why proper equipment and fall protection are so important.
 If your schedule is not allowing you to carry on the work, then hire someone who can finish it precisely as you want.
 The hazards are endless, and most of them are mentioned above.

 11. Hire the right contractor